Home

 We will use matrices in this lesson, so read the Geometry lesson if you are uncomfortable with coordinate systems and matrices.

-We will apply the techniques studied in this lesson to render a wireframe image of a 3D object (adjacent image).
-The files of this program can be found in the source code chapter of the lesson, as usual.
+We will apply the techniques studied in this lesson to render a wireframe image of a 3D object (shown in the adjacent image).
+The files for this program can be found in the Scratchapixel GitHub repo (link in the table of content above), as usual.

 A Quick Refresher on the Perspective Projection Process

-We talked about the perspective projection process in quite a few lessons already.
-For instance, check out the chapter The Visibility Problem in the lesson "Rendering an Image of a 3D Scene: an Overview".
-However, let's quickly recall what perspective projection is.
-In short, this technique can be used to create a 2D image of a 3D scene by projecting points (or vertices) that make up the objects of that scene onto the surface of a canvas.
+We have already discussed the perspective projection process in several lessons, such as in the chapter The Visibility Problem from the lesson "Rendering an Image of a 3D Scene: An Overview."
+However, let's quickly recap what perspective projection is.
+Simply put, this technique is used to create a 2D image of a 3D scene by projecting points (or vertices) that make up the objects of that scene onto a canvas.

-We use this technique because it is similar to how the human eye works.
-Since we are used to seeing the world through our eyes, it's pretty natural to think that images created with this technique will also look natural and "real" to us.
-You can think of the human eye as just a "point" in space (Figure 2) (of course, the eye is not exactly a point; it is an optical system converging rays onto a small surface - the retina).
-What we see of the world results from light rays (reflected by objects) traveling to the eye and entering the eye.
-So again, one way of making an image of a 3D scene in computer graphics (CG) is to do the same thing: project vertices onto the surface of the canvas (or screen) as if the rays were sliding along straight lines that connect the vertices to the eye.
+This technique is analogous to how the human eye perceives the world.
+Since we view the world through our eyes, images created with this technique tend to appear natural and "real."
+Think of the human eye as just a "point" in space (Figure 2).
+Of course, the eye is not actually a point; it is an optical system that converges rays onto a small surface—the retina.
+What we perceive is the result of light rays, reflected by objects, traveling to and entering the eye.
+Similarly, one way to render an image of a 3D scene in computer graphics (CG) is to project vertices onto the surface of the canvas (or screen) as if the rays were extending along straight lines from the vertices to the eye.

-It is essential to understand that perspective projection is just an arbitrary way of representing 3D geometry onto a two-dimensional surface.
-This method is most commonly used because it simulates one of the essential properties of human vision called foreshortening: objects far away from us appear smaller than objects close by.
-Nonetheless, as mentioned in the Wikipedia article on perspective), it is essential to understand that the perspective projection is only an approximate representation of what the eye sees, represented on a flat surface (such as paper).
-The important word here is "approximate".
+It is crucial to understand that perspective projection is an arbitrary method of representing 3D geometry on a two-dimensional surface.
+This method is most commonly used because it mimics one of the essential properties of human vision—foreshortening: objects farther away appear smaller than those that are closer.
+However, as noted in the Wikipedia article on perspective), it is essential to recognize that the perspective projection is only an approximate representation of what the eye sees, depicted on a flat surface, such as paper.
+The key term here is "approximate."

-Figure 3: we can think of the projection process as moving a point down along the line that connects the point to the eye.
-We can stop moving the point along that line when the point lies on the plane of the canvas.
-We don't explicitly "slide" the point along this line, but this is how the projection process can be interpreted.
+Figure 3: We can think of the projection process as moving a point down along the line that connects the point to the eye.
+We stop moving the point along that line when the point lies on the plane of the canvas.
+We don't explicitly "slide" the point along this line, but this is a way to interpret the projection process.

-In the lesson mentioned above, we also explained how the world coordinates of a point located in front of the camera (and enclosed within the viewing frustum of the camera, thus visible to the camera) could be computed using a simple geometric construction based on one of the properties of similar triangles (Figure 3).
-We will review this technique one more time in this lesson.
+In the aforementioned lesson, we also explained how to compute the world coordinates of a point located in front of the camera (and enclosed within the viewing frustum of the camera, thus visible to the camera) using a simple geometric construction based on the properties of similar triangles (Figure 3).
+We will review this technique again in this lesson.
 The equations to compute the coordinates of projected points can be conveniently expressed as a 4x4 matrix.
-The computation is simple but a series of operations on the original point's coordinates: this is what you will learn in this lesson.
-However, by expressing the computation as a matrix, you can reduce these operations to a single point-matrix multiplication.
-This approach's main advantage is representing this critical operation in such a compact and easy-to-use form.
-It turns out that the perspective projection process, and its associated equations, can be expressed in the form of a 4x4 matrix, as we will demonstrate in the lesson devoted to the the perspective and orthographic projection matrices.
-This is what we call the perspective projection matrix.
-Multiplying any point whose coordinates are expressed with respect to the camera coordinate system (see below) with this perspective projection matrix will give you the position (or coordinates) of that point on the canvas.
+The computation involves a series of operations on the original point's coordinates; this is what you will learn in this lesson.
+By expressing the computation as a matrix, these operations can be reduced to a single point-matrix multiplication.
+This approach's main advantage is that it represents this critical operation in a compact and easy-to-use form.
+As we will demonstrate in the lesson devoted to the perspective and orthographic projection matrices, the perspective projection process and its associated equations can be expressed in the form of a 4x4 matrix, known as the perspective projection matrix.
+Multiplying any point whose coordinates are expressed with respect to the camera coordinate system with this perspective projection matrix will yield the position (or coordinates) of that point on the canvas.

 In CG, transformations are almost always linear.
-But it is essential to know that the perspective projection, which belongs to the more generic family of projective transformation, is a non-linear transformation.
-If you're looking for a visual explanation of which transformations are linear and which transformations are not, this Youtube video does a good job.
+However, it is essential to note that the perspective projection, part of the broader family of projective transformations, is a non-linear transformation.
+If you're interested in a visual explanation of which transformations are linear and which are not, this YouTube video provides a clear demonstration.

-Again, in this lesson, we will learn about computing the 2D pixel coordinates of a 3D point without using the perspective projection matrix.
-To do so, we will need to learn how to "project" a 3D point onto a 2D drawable surface (which we will call in this lesson a canvas) using some simple geometry rules.
-Once we understand the mathematics of this process (and all the other steps involved in computing these 2D coordinates), we will then be ready to study the construction and use of the perspective projection matrix: a matrix used to simplify the projection step (and the projection step only).
-This will be the topic of the next lesson.
+In this lesson, we will explore how to compute the 2D pixel coordinates of a 3D point without using the perspective projection matrix.
+To achieve this, we will need to learn how to "project" a 3D point onto a 2D drawable surface (which we will refer to as a canvas) using some simple geometric rules.
+Once we grasp the mathematics of this process (and all other steps involved in computing these 2D coordinates), we will be ready to study the construction and use of the perspective projection matrix: a tool used to simplify the projection step (and only the projection step).
+This will be the topic of our next lesson.

 Some History

-The mathematics behind perspective projection started to be understood and mastered by artists towards the end of the fourteenth century and the beginning of the fifteenth century.
-Artists significantly contributed to educating others about the mathematical basis of perspective drawing through books they wrote and illustrated themselves.
-A notable example is "The Painter's Manual" published by Albrecht Dürer in 1538 (the illustration above comes from this book).
+The mathematics behind perspective projection began to be understood and mastered by artists towards the end of the fourteenth century and the beginning of the fifteenth century.
+These artists played a significant role in educating others about the mathematical basis of perspective drawing through books that they authored and illustrated themselves.
+A notable example is "The Painter's Manual" published by Albrecht Dürer in 1538 (the illustration above is from this book).
 Two concepts broadly characterize perspective drawing:

-Another rule in foreshortening states that vertical lines are parallel, while nonvertical lines converge to a perspective point, appearing shorter than they are.
-These effects give a sense of depth, which helps evaluate the distance of objects from the viewer.
-Today, the same mathematical principles are used in computer graphics to create a perspective view of a 3D scene.
+Another principle of foreshortening is that while vertical lines remain parallel, non-vertical lines converge towards a perspective point, making them appear shorter.
+These effects create a sense of depth, which helps to evaluate the distance of objects from the viewer.
+Today, the same mathematical principles are utilized in computer graphics to create a perspective view of a 3D scene.

 -next